Management and Control

 - There will be no call-ups or punch-card players for playoff or Cup games (Association games only).

-- A call-up player must be identified on the team list.
+- A call-up players must be clearly identified on the team list by the letter [C] next to their name on the team list.
 The referee must also be informed.

 - A suspended player is not eligible to be called-up until their suspension has been served.